 Most patients are able to return to work within about 2 weeks.
 You may begin light exercise at 2 weeks, while 6 weeks is required, before returning to strenuous activity or lifting.
 Bruising may be present for up to 3 weeks.
 Patients are instructed to protect themselves from direct sun exposure for 1 year, and to wear sunscreen.
 Silicone therapy is additionally used to improve appearance of scars.
 Small drains are left in place following surgery and are removed on postoperative day one.
 The final result of your facelift may not be apparent until 6 months post operatively.

-Bruising, swelling, changes in hair position (may require laser treatment), temporary numbness or weakness, a sensation of facial tightness.
+Bruising, swelling, temporary numbness or weakness, a sensation of tightness in the chest area, burning and itching.

 Risks include bleeding, infection, hematoma, seroma, changes in skin sensation, scarring, damage to underlying structures, injury to nerves that control facial muscles, asymmetry, loss of facial skin, unsatisfactory results requiring additional surgery.